strategicdata/pmhc-mds-spec/doc/validation-rules.rst

      only be used by selected PHN Lead Sites
   7. The ``!ATAPS`` tag must only be included in the :ref:`dfn-episode_tags` field where the :ref:`dfn-referral_date` was before 1 July 2017
+  8. The :ref:`dfn-episode_end_date`

+     * must not be before 1 January 2016
+     * and must not be before organisation start date
-  8. :ref:`dfn-episode_end_date` must not be before 1 January 2016 and must not be in the future
+     * and must not be after organisation end date
+     * and must not be in the future

+  9. The :ref:`dfn-referral_date`

+     * must not be before 1 January 2014
+     * and must not be before organisation start date
-  9. :ref:`dfn-referral_date` must not be before 1 January 2014 and must not be in the future
+     * and must not be after organisation end date
+     * and must not be in the future

 .. _service-contact-current-validations: